 From a timing standpoint, the Google Pixel A is earlier in its release cycle, meaning you get more runway before the next generation arrives.
 The Samsung Galaxy Z is further into its cycle — a new model may arrive sooner than expected.

-Current deals favor the Google Pixel A, which is in an active discount window.
-If price is a major factor, now is a particularly good time to pull the trigger on it.
+Current deals favor the Samsung Galaxy Z, which is in an active discount window.
+If price is a major factor, now is a particularly good time to consider it.

 The Google Pixel A series is for the value-seeking user who wants a genuinely great Android experience without paying flagship prices.
 It is the ideal choice for students, everyday users, and anyone switching from an older Android or iPhone who wants a clean, intuitive phone with an outstanding camera and a massive battery.
 If you want the full Google experience — including AI tools, guaranteed updates, and exceptional computational photography — but cannot justify Pro pricing, the Pixel A is your answer.